telerik/blazor-docs/components/avatar/appearance.md

 ## ThemeColor

 The color of the button is controlled through the `ThemeColor` parameter.
-You can set it to a member of the `Telerik.Blazor.ThemeConstants.Button.ThemeColor` class:
+You can set it to a member of the `Telerik.Blazor.ThemeConstants.Avatar.ThemeColor` class:

 | Class members | Manual declarations |
 |------------|--------|